Are the Codes mandatory?

 Answer to question 4:

-No. To come into effect, the National Model Construction Codes must be adopted by a regulatory authority.
+No. To come into effect, the national model Codes must be adopted by a regulatory authority.
 There may be a period of a few months or years before a province or territory adopts the new Codes.
-To find out about adoption plans in your jurisdiction, please contact the appropriate government agency listed on the National Codes website under Provincial or territorial ministries.
+Information about model code adoption across Canadais available on the Codes Canada website.
+To find out about adoption plans in your jurisdiction, please contact the appropriate government agency listed on the Codes Canada website under Provincial or territorial ministries.

 If I’m regulated by my province, do the Codes apply to me?